Pogant/Investing.com-server-/README.md

 Investing.com Interview

 Node.js server template
-Table of contents
-General info
-Setup

 This is a simple Node.js server application with CR*D operations.
 It provides REST APIs.
-Before using it, please ensure that you've already installed the following programs
+Before using it, please ensure that you've already installed the following programs:
-Git (as version control)
+Git (as version control),
 Node.js (as server app),
 NPM as Node.js package manager

-Setup
+Setup:
-At first clone this repository install packages npm i node index
+At first clone this repository install packages npm i
+'node index' to start the server